iMikie/Semantic-UI-Rails/README.md

 Lawrence Turton has a non-rails [tutorial](https://webdesign.tutsplus.com/courses/getting-started-with-semantic-ui) over at Tuts.

+If you liked this repo, please drop me a note.
+I'm new to the Rails and Semantic communities.
 There are many features of Semantic-UI I haven't tried yet.
-If you try them before I do, send me an email or pull request.
+If you try them before I do, please send me an email or even better, a pull request.

 Thanks, <br>
 Michael Farr <br>